 Improved Quality Assurance

 Few workers enjoy doing repetitive tasks and after a certain period of time concentration levels will naturally decline.
-This leads to costly errors for the business and sometimes serious injury to the member of staff.
+This lapse in concentration is known as vigilance decrement and can often lead to costly errors for the business and sometimes serious injury to the member of staff.

 Robotic automation eliminates these risks by accurately producing and checking items meet the required standard without fail.
 With more product going out the door manufactured to a higher standard, this creates a number of new business possibilities for companies to expand upon.